kxepal/setuptools-changelog/README.rst

 .. epigraph::

-   Why have enemies, when you can have?
+   Why have enemies, when you can have friends?

    -- King Arthur: Legend of the Sword